NotE4sy/Ranked-Analysis-Thingy-JS/README.md

 1.2
 - Added Casual Mode
 - Revamped Gamemode Button to accommodate
-- Realised that '<input>' was a thing so optimised the input fields
+- Realised that input was a thing so optimised the input fields
 - Added 'Reset%' stat